nodeca/pako/README.md

 __Why pako is cool:__

-- Almost as fast in modern browsers as C implementation (see benchmarks).
+- Almost as fast in modern JS engines as C implementation (see benchmarks).
-- Works in browser, you can browserify any separate component.
+- Works in browsers, you can browserify any separate component.
 - Both Sync & streamable (for big blobs) interfaces.
 - It's fresh - ports the latest zlib version (now 1.2.8), results are binary equal.

+This project was done to understand how fast JS can be and is it necessary to develop native C modules for CPU-intensive tasks.
+Enjoy the result!

 __Benchmarks:__